Consensus-Free Spreadsheet Integration: MASP Sheet Formalizations and Integration

 \subsubsection{Result}

-The semantics of the integrated result in algebraic data integration is given by taking a colimit of the input databases, each suitably pushed forward onto the colimit schema (plus additional user-defined equations, shown in Figure~\ref{fig:eqsMore}) via ``left Kan extension''~\cite{schultz_wisnesky_2017}.
-However, because this integrated result subsumes both sheets, it is too large to conveniently display here (we do so in the appendix).
-So instead, we will focus on the data exchange between the source sheets.
+The the integrated result in algebraic data integration is given by taking a colimit of the input databases, each suitably pushed forward onto the colimit schema (plus additional user-defined equations, shown in Figure~\ref{fig:eqsMore}) via ``left Kan extension''~\cite{schultz_wisnesky_2017}.
+However, because this integrated result subsumes both spreadsheets, it is too large to conveniently display here (we do so in the appendix).
+So instead, we will focus on data exchange between the source sheets.
 That is, we project the integrated result back on to each source and analyze the difference with the original source.
-When we do this on this example, we find that data A is unchanged, but data B is extended significantly.
-Sometimes, the extensions to data B are with concrete values, such as in the Burst Calculation Key Table, but other times the extensions are with blank values (labelled nulls), indicating that the data B is incomplete with respect to source A as defined by the overlap and mappings.
-Intuitively, this phenomenon happens because data B is in some sense contained source A, which has more rows to begin with.
+When we do this on this example, we find that source A is unchanged, but source B is extended significantly.
+Sometimes, the extensions to source B are with concrete values, such as in the ``Burst Calculation Key'' table, but other times the extensions are with blank values (labeled nulls), indicating that the source B is incomplete with respect to source A as defined by the overlap and mappings.
+Intuitively, this phenomenon happens because source B is in some sense contained source A, which has more rows to begin with.
 The ``round-tripped'' B data is displayed in Figures~\ref{fig:outA} and \ref{fig:outB}.
 The source owners and subject matter experts made the following observations about each table after the data exchange:

 \begin{itemize}

 \item Burst Calculation Key Table